Watch a quick demo or schedule time with us.

 Next, capture some high-level keywords and phrases that the prospect would be searching for as they seek to evaluate products like yours.
 This isn’t an exhaustive SEO analysis, but rather a way to communicate to the team the state of mind and common terms a buyer would be looking for.

-Similar to the persona messaging template where you documented the frustrations, wants, fears, and aspirations of your audience, we document the Before State, Negative Consequences, After State, and Positive Business Outcomes in this template.
+Similar to the persona messaging template where you documented the frustrations, wants, fears, and aspirations of your audience, we document the Triggers, Problem State, Problem Effects, Solution State, and Solution Impact in this template.

 This is a critical area to spend time on.
 It drives the urgency behind the sale and will help focus content that’s designed to move the prospect down your funnel.

-It’s important to split this out.
-It’s not enough to write down the problems, and it’s not enough to drop in some benefits.
-Refining the picture of the Before State of your buyer and the gap to achieving the Positive Business Outcomes is the core of what drives urgency for your deals.
-Without a wide gap, the friction of doing nothing is often too great to overcome.
+It’s important to write all of this down.
+It’s not enough to write down the problems, and it’s not enough to just sprinkle in some benefits.
+Refining the picture of the Problem State of your buyer, the Triggers moving them to action, and how far away your buyers are from achieving the benefits of the Solution Impact is the core of what drives urgency.
+Without a trigger and a perceived benefit, the friction of doing nothing is often too great to overcome.

 We’ll get ready in the rest of the template to position your product as the key to achieving the quantified, tangible outcomes we’ve written down in this section.

 You know your product inside and out.
 Everyone in your organization knows your product inside and out, but I bet this section will give you pause and take some time to distill down to 3 or fewer Value Drivers.
-A Value Driver describes what drives the transition between the Before State to the After State.
-Your Value Drivers form the messaging pillars for your product.
-The hardest part is reducing down what drives the value for the buyer to just 3 (or less!) values and have something everyone can agree on.
+A Value Driver describes what essential benefit the customer achieves from your product as they realize the solution to their problems.
+Your Value Drivers form the the pillars of your product that you can message around and describe in terms of Gain, Loss aversion, and Logical Arguments.
+The hardest part is reducing down what drives the value for the buyer to just 3 (or less!) values and have something everyone can agree on 👍 .

-A good Value Driver is a high level statement of the qualities of the product that directly relate to the challenges of the Before State.
+A good Value Driver is a high level statement of the qualities of the product that directly relate to the challenges of the Problem State.
+Skip the nice to haves, the feature jargon, and anything that isn’t described in terms of your buyer’s perspective.

 All the positioning and messaging will refer back to these Value Drivers and should reinforce them, providing proof and truth that makes them real.

 You already know customer testimonials and case studies work to demonstrate your product is successful.
-So, for Proof Points, amplify your top examples to demonstrate the transition from the Before State to the After State and hopefully be able to tell that story in a compelling way with Gain, Loss Avoidance, and Logical Argument messaging.
+So, for Social Proof, amplify your top examples to pain the picture for prospects as they move from their Problem State to your Solution State and hopefully be able to tell that story in a compelling way with Gain, Loss Avoidance, and Logical Argument messaging.

 Understanding the sale means accurately capturing:

-And you'll also document the Required Capabilities that your audience is evaluating a solution based on.
+And, finally, you’ll document the features that address the Jobs to be Done that your audience is evaluating a solution based on.
 This is their checklist.
 What are the must-have features?
-Sometimes you might have a product gap where you’re missing a Required Capability (hopefully not!), and bonus points if you can add a Required Capability to the list that your competitors don’t have (but your audience cares about).
+Sometimes you might have a product gap where you’re missing a necessary capability (hopefully not!), and bonus points if you can add a feature to the list that your competitors don’t have (but your audience cares about).

-Given the Required Capabilities, how do you deliver on them with your features and solution?
-Can you describe how you excel at delivering on what’s required -- maybe even better than anyone?
-You can refer back to Proof Points here to repeat and underscore your Value Drivers.
+Given the buyer’s jobs to be done, how do you deliver on them with your features and solution?
+Can you describe how you excel at delivering on what’s required – maybe even better than anyone?
+You can refer back to your social proof here to repeat and underscore the value that drives your solution.

 Yes!
-Now that you’ve worked through Value Drivers, the pain of the Before State and the success of the After State with all the associated benefits and metrics, now that you’ve documented Proof Points and what makes your product unique, it’s time to fill out the description of each feature.
+Now that you’ve worked through Value Drivers, the pain of the Problem State and the success of the Solution State with all the associated benefits and metrics, now that you’ve documented Social Proof and what makes your product unique, it’s time to fill out the description of each feature.

 I think it’s easier to approach positioning features before tackling the overall product messaging, because, hey, a product is really just a collection of features (and the benefits those deliver).